 A location ideal for exploration…

 While Pillaton Hall Farm is surrounded by 500 acres of peaceful, rolling countryside its proximity to the A449 and M6 motorway means that it’s ideally placed to explore the county of Staffordshire, neighbouring Shropshire and the West Midlands.

 Whether you’re looking for family fun, action and adventure, to see historic sites or simply immerse yourself in the beauty of nature there’s a host of activities and venues near to Pillaton Hall Farm that will keep everyone happy.

-Just over a mile from Pillaton Hall Farm is the historic market town of Penkridge which offers a host of amenities including two Co-op supermarkets, a Sainsbury’s local, a good range of restaurants, cafes and cosy traditional pubs in addition to a butchers, bakery, gift shops, beauty salons, fish and chip shops and both Chinese and Indian restaurants and takeaways.
+Just over a mile from Pillaton Hall Farm is the historic market town of Penkridge which offers a host of amenities including two Co-op supermarkets, a Sainsbury’s local, a good range of restaurants, cafes and cosy traditional pubs.
+Penkridge also has a range of shops including a bakery, butchers, card and gifts, beauty salons and takeaways.
+Penkridge market is open every Wednesday and Saturday.

 Action & Adventure

 If you’re looking for action and adventure, Staffordshire and its surrounding areas have plenty to offer; perhaps most famously are Alton Towers (approx. 30 miles*) and Drayton Manor (approx. 20 miles*) theme parks.

-Closer to home Lower Drayton Farm, just outside Penkridge on the A449, offers paintballing and outdoor rally driving among other activities.
+Closer to home Lower Drayton Farm, just outside Penkridge on the A449, offers play@lowerdraytonfarm which includes an indoor soft play area and toddler zone, animal handling and outdoor fun.
 Other attractions include the Snowdome at Tamworth (approx. 20 miles*) where you can try your hand at snowboarding and skiing on real snow, the indoor water park Waterworld in Hanley (approx. 27 miles*) and a high ropes course at Trentham (approx. 23 miles*) to really get your adrenaline racing.
+Go Ape, Cannock Chase (approx. 7 miles*) offers a treetop adventure and a segway experience..

 Nature & the Great Outdoors

-For those who enjoy nothing more than admiring the beauty of the great outdoors Pillaton Hall Farm couldn’t be better placed; from fishing the farms own coarse fishing pools to exploring the 3000 acres of heath land that make up Cannock Chase, literally on the doorstep.
+For those who enjoy nothing more than admiring the beauty of the great outdoors Pillaton Hall Farm could not be better placed; from fishing the farms own coarse fishing pools to exploring the 3000 acres of heath land that make up Cannock Chase, literally on the doorstep.

 History & Heritage